alicia112233/CODES/README.md

 4) Winning announcements: When a player wins the game, the game will announce the winner.
 It's not just about winning; it's about enjoying the thrill of victory!
 5) Easy rematch: Want to start a new game?
 No problem!
 A retry button allows you to quickly clear the board and begin a brand-new match!
 6) AI performance statistics: Want to show off your wins against the AI?
 Fret not, there's a statistic board that showcases your results!
+7) How to Play: New to Tic Tac Toe?
+Don't worry, this simple set of instructions will easily get you started!

 ## How To Use
 1. Clone this repository.